CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/travelrequest/Exercise_bonus_2_2.md

 5. Click the **and** button

-6. In the new **and** row that appears, set the following condition
+6. In the new **and** row that appears, set the following condition:

     `State is one of Pending, Open, Work in Progress`